gregko/AdbExplorer/README.md

-**Note**: This tool requires USB Debugging to be enabled on your Android device.
+**Note**: This tool requires USB Debugging to be enabled on your Android emulator or device.
 It provides direct filesystem access, so use with caution when modifying system files.